 It should be relatively easy to make healthy decisions these days, right?
-With every visit to the grocery store there are more and more products on the shelves toting new claims of health, like good for your heart! or now containing no unnecessary ingredients or all natural.
+With every visit to the grocery store there are more and more products on the shelves toting new claims of health, like "good for your heart!" or "now containing no unnecessary ingredients" or "all natural".
 But do these words really mean that these products are actually good for you?

 Sadly these labels can be very misleading.
 Although there are regulations for what needs to be listed on the ingredients and nutrition label, the packaging itself has more flexibility.
-Often the claims are more focused on what a companys advertisers would like you to hear (and believe), rather than what is actually true.
+Often the claims are more focused on what a company's advertisers would like you to hear (and believe), rather than what is actually true.
 Navigating a grocery store for the healthiest options can be daunting, but were here to help.
 We have found seven things to keep an eye out for while shopping for your week.

 The Biggest Lies that Food Labels Tell You

 Although fat was once the enemy of a healthy diet, new research has shifted the issue to sugar content instead.
-It may feel strange to begin purchasing full-fat products again, but the high amount of sugar that is used to make low-fat and fat-free products taste satisfying is more damaging than the fat
+It may feel strange to begin purchasing full-fat products again, but the high amount of sugar that is used to make low-fat and fat-free products taste satisfying is more damaging than the fat.

-Contains One Full Serving of Vegetables
+"Contains One Full Serving of Vegetables"

 Yes, vegetables are very good for you.
 However processing, pasteurization, and packaging removes any of those valuable vitamins and minerals that they contain.
-Whats the point of drinking a vegetable juice if you arent gaining any nutrition?
+What is the point of drinking vegetable juice if you aren't gaining any nutrition?
 Stick to fresh whole fruits and vegetables instead of packaged, canned, or bottled.
 Store fresh produce properly to make them last as long as possible!

 It would be lovely if all chickens were free to roam the hillside and eat whatever is natural to them.
-Sadly, free range just means that chickens have an open door to the outside world - theyre still mainly indoors and packed in tight, uncomfortable quarters.
+Sadly, "free range" just means that chickens have an open door to the outside world, and they're still mostly indoors and packed in tight, uncomfortable quarters.
 Seek eggs at a farmers market, or talk to your grocer about which eggs are from the most responsible farm.
 If the chicken is healthy and happy, their eggs will be too!

-Made with Whole Grains
+"Made with Whole Grains"

 Whole grains are fantastic, however the only thing that companies need to label their product with this statement is by putting a grain somewhere in that box.
 That means that even if the grain is processed with all nutrition completely destroyed (like enriched white or wheat flour), the product can still make that statement.
-Instead choose a product that says 100% Whole Grains.
+Instead, choose a product that says "100% Whole Grains".
 The USDA has regulations for that type of labeling.